bugcrowd/rubocop-bugcrowd/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bundle exec rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+Checkout the Rubocop docs for node pattern matching https://docs.rubocop.org/rubocop-ast/node_pattern.html.
+You can also use this handle tool for quickly pasting in sample code to see how the Ruby parser reads it https://nodepattern.herokuapp.com/

 #### Generating a new cop

 ```bash